collaborativebioinformatics/SVHack_Pangenomics/README.md

 - Pan-Genome Research Tool Kit (PGR-TK) enabling analyses of complex pangenome structural and haplotype variation at multiple scales, which provides detailed structure and analysis on complex genomic regions which couldn’t be analyzed before.

-- We are aimed to construct a database of high variation risk regions in human genomic sequences with corresponding indexes.
+- We aim to construct a database of high variation risk regions in human genomic sequences with corresponding indexes.